-Call Glenn Morrow a local legend, and he’d probably demur: he’s a modest guy, and he prefers to let his songs do the talking.
-But in Hoboken — a town that has always celebrated idiosyncratic rock musicians — people know better.
-Morrow has been central to musical movements in the Mile Square City for more than three decades, both as a songwriter/performer and as the head honcho of Bar/None Records, an imprint that has always flown the flag for courageous artists.
-If you’d like to know who’s carrying the torch for one of the most storied local rock scenes of the last three decades, well... look no further.
-And if you just want to hear a great, tight, no-nonsense rock ’n’ roll record, prepare to heed Morrow's Cry for Help.
+Call Morrow a local legend, and he’d probably demur: he’s a modest guy, and he prefers to let his songs do the talking.
+But in Hoboken – a town that has always celebrated idiosyncratic rock musicians – people know better.
+Morrow has been central to musical movements in the Mile Square City for more than three decades, both as a songwriter and performer and as the head honcho of Bar/None Records, an imprint that has always flown the flag for courageous artists.
+He was one of the first musicians to play at Maxwell’s, the epicenter of the scene for decades, and when Maxwell’s closed its doors in 2013 to great fanfare (it’s since reopened under new management) it was Morrow onstage with his old bands the Individuals and “a” to bring the curtain down.

 That show – plus a thorough re-reading of music critic Robert Palmer’s Deep Blues and a thorough engagement with classic records – inspired Morrow’s latest project.

-“After the show at Maxwell’s, I felt like I had a clean slate from which to write,” he says.
+“After the show at Maxwell’s, I felt like I had a clean slate from which to write,” says Morrow.
 “A portal I hadn’t been able to access for a long time reopened in my brain.
 Thanks to a long-overdue trip to Memphis, I found myself going back to school to really dig into everything that informed the music I liked over the years.”

 The songs are held together by the confident, melodic playing of bassist Mike Rosenberg, the insouciant swagger of drummer Ron Metz, and the live-wire leads of guitarist Ric Sherman.
-These rock veterans — Metz, for instance, has played with the Schramms, Human Switchboard, and Tammy Faye Starlite, among others — approach this material with the combination of respect and irreverence that comes from long experience in clubs and studios.
+They’re all rock veterans – Metz, for instance, has played with the Schramms, Human Switchboard, and Tammy Faye Starlite, among others – and they approach this material with the combination of respect and irreverence that comes from long experience in clubs and studios.

 They’ve continued their close association with independent rock culture in Northern New Jersey, too.
-Glenn Morrow’s Cry for Help has already been featured at the Hoboken Arts and Music Festival, a semi-annual tradition.
+Glenn Morrow’s Cry For Help has already been featured at the Hoboken Arts and Music Festival, a semi-annual tradition.
 They’ve appeared at Monty Hall, the new venue operated by WFMU, Jersey City’s world-famous free-form radio station.
-So if you’d like to know who’s carrying the torch for one of the most storied local rock scenes of the last three decades, well … look no further.
-And if you just want to hear a great, tight, no-nonsense rock ’n’ roll record, prepare to heed Morrow's Cry for Help.
+So if you’d like to know who’s carrying the torch for one of the most storied local rock scenes of the last three decades, well… look no further.
+And if you just want to hear a great, tight, no-nonsense rock and roll record, prepare to heed Morrow's Cry For Help.